artmetla/DejaView/docs/data-sources/syscalls.md

 # System calls

-On Linux and Android (userdebug builds only) Perfetto can keep track of system calls.
+On Linux and Android (userdebug builds only) DejaView can keep track of system calls.

 Right now only the syscall number is recorded in the trace, the arguments are